killersupreme/killersupreme/README.md

 - 👋 Hi, I’m @killersupreme
 - 👀 I’m interested in ...
-Python, Django, DB, Data analize, LMS!!!!
+Python,PHP, Django, DB, Data analize, LMS!!!!
-- 🌱 I’m currently learning ... alway learning about LMS and django
+- 🌱 I’m currently learning ... always learning about LMS and django
 - 💞️ I’m looking to collaborate on ... firefighters projects.
 - 📫 How to reach me ...